AI

 CFOs assessing AI customer service automation face a specific problem: the vendors give you outcomes, not a calculation method.
 "Significant cost savings" and "reduced handle time" are not inputs to a business case.
 They are claims that sound good in a slide deck and fall apart in a budget review.

-This post provides the real inputs and framework to build your own model.
+This post gives you the actual inputs and the framework to build the number yourself.

 What the ROI calculation actually requires

-Most organizations have the first input in some form.
+Most organisations have the first input in some form.
 The other three require honest benchmarking.

 Input 1: current cost per interaction

 This is often harder to pin down than it should be.
-The typical errors are using only salary cost, excluding management overhead, and forgetting the recruitment and training cycle.
+The typical errors are using salary cost only, excluding management overhead, and forgetting the recruitment and training cycle.

-A fully loaded cost per interaction in a Dutch enterprise contact center typically ranges from EUR 4 to EUR 9, depending on complexity, channel mix, and team structure.
-If you handle 150,000 inbound contacts per year and your fully loaded cost is EUR 6 per interaction, your current annual cost base for that volume alone is EUR 900,000.
+A fully loaded cost per interaction in a Dutch enterprise contact centre typically runs between EUR 4 and EUR 9, depending on complexity, channel mix, and team structure.
+If you are handling 150,000 inbound contacts per year and your fully loaded cost is EUR 6 per interaction, your current annual cost base is EUR 900,000 for that contact volume alone.

 Verify your own number before building the model.
-If you do not have a reliable cost-per-interaction figure, start with the total contact center staff cost divided by the total annual contacts.
-That will be understated (it excludes management, tooling, and recruitment), but it gives you a floor.
+If you do not have a reliable cost per interaction figure, start with total contact centre staff cost divided by total annual contacts.
+That will be understated (it excludes management, tooling, and recruitment) but it gives you a floor.

 Input 2: expected automation rate

 This is where most business cases go wrong.
 Vendors quote headline automation rates.
-These rates are real but reflect average results and should not be used to benchmark your specific contact mix.
+Those rates are real but they are averages across deployments, not guarantees for your specific contact mix.

 Freeday's 2025 Dutch enterprise deployment cohort averaged 80.9% end-to-end automation across six clients.
-The range was meaningful: Novum Bank achieved 85% automation in a contact mix dominated by structured loan-status queries.
+The range was meaningful: Novum Bank achieved 85% automation on a contact mix dominated by structured loan status queries.
 Bitvavo achieved 82.9% on a high-volume crypto support workload.

 Input 3: implementation and ongoing cost

-• Knowledge base maintenance (this is an operational cost, not a technology cost)
+Ongoing costs include monthly or annual platform licence, knowledge base maintenance (this is an operational cost, not a technology cost), and monitoring and optimisation time.

-A typical Freeday deployment takes two to four weeks.
-Implementation is a fraction of a traditional IT project, but maintaining the knowledge base is an ongoing investment, especially in sectors where policies, pricing, and product information change frequently.
+A typical Freeday deployment goes live in two to four weeks.
+The implementation cost is a fraction of a traditional IT project.
+But knowledge base maintenance is a genuine ongoing investment, particularly in sectors where policies, pricing, and product information change frequently.

 Putting the model together: a worked example

-In Freeday's actual 2025 deployments, the total verified savings across six clients were EUR 4.2 million, with 875,000 interactions automated and 95 FTE equivalents freed.
-That works out to an average saving of EUR 700,000 per client, though individual results varied based on volume and contact mix.
+In Freeday's actual 2025 deployments, the total verified savings across six clients was EUR 4.2 million, with 875,000 interactions automated and 95 FTE equivalents freed.
+That works out to an average saving of EUR 700,000 per client, though individual results varied significantly based on volume and contact mix.

-The Freeday customer service solution page provides more details on how the cost model works in practice.
+The Freeday customer service solution page provides more detail on how the cost model works in practice.

 The hidden variable most CFOs miss: FTE flexibility

 In Freeday's 2025 cohort, 95 FTE equivalents were freed across six deployments.
 Some of those hours were redirected to higher-value work.
 Others represented genuine headcount reductions.
-The mix depends on the organization.
+The mix depends on the organisation.

-For CFOs structuring a three-year business case, the FTE flexibility story is often more strategically important than the per-interaction cost saving.
+For a CFO building a three-year business case, the FTE flexibility story is often more strategically significant than the per-interaction cost saving.
 It is the difference between a cost reduction initiative and a workforce transformation.
-The underlying technology making this possible — Freeday AI agents that reason across context rather than follow scripts — is what separates these results from legacy automation.

 The payback period question

-Most CFOs want to know the project's payback period before approving it.
+Most CFOs want to know the payback period before they approve a project.
 For AI customer service automation, the payback is typically shorter than expected because the implementation timeline is short.

-Freeday deployments consistently go live within two to four weeks.
-Implementing in January and anticipating a peak customer service season in July, organizations secure five months of automation savings before the most expensive period.
-Payback calculations are not measured in years.
-For most deployments at meaningful contact volumes, returns are realized within months.
+Freeday deployments go live in two to four weeks.
+If you implement in January and your peak customer service season is July, you have five months of automation savings before the most expensive period of the year.
+The payback calculation is not years.
+For most deployments at meaningful contact volumes, it is months.

 The Freeday platform page covers the technical architecture and integration approach, which affects the implementation timeline and cost.

-What is a realistic ROI for AI customer service automation?
+What is the typical ROI from AI customer service automation?+

 Based on Freeday's 2025 Dutch enterprise cohort, total verified savings were EUR 4.2 million across six deployments handling 875,000 interactions.
-For organizations handling 100,000+ annual contacts, payback periods under 12 months are typical at 80% automation rates.
+Individual returns depend on contact volume, current cost per interaction, and the automation rate achieved.
+For organisations handling 100,000+ annual contacts, payback periods under 12 months are typical at 80% automation rates.

-How long until AI customer service automation pays back?
+How long is the payback period for AI customer service automation?+

-For most deployments at meaningful contact volumes, the payback period is six to eighteen months.
+For most deployments at meaningful contact volumes, the payback period is six to eighteen months depending on implementation cost and contact volume.
 The short deployment timeline (two to four weeks to go-live) means savings begin quickly.

-Should CSAT improvement be included in the ROI model?
+Should I include CSAT improvement in my ROI model?+

 Include it if you have a baseline CSAT score and a reason to believe automation will improve it.
-Keep it out of the core model and treat it as upside.
+CSAT improvement can be quantified through reduced churn or improved NPS, but these are longer-cycle metrics.
+Keep them out of the core ROI model and treat them as upside.

-Divide the total annual contact center cost (staff, management, tooling, recruitment, training) by total annual contacts.
-Apply that to the automation rate to estimate the cost eliminated.
+Divide total annual contact centre cost (staff, management, tooling, recruitment, training) by total annual contacts.
+This gives you a fully loaded average.
+Then apply that to the automation rate to estimate the cost eliminated.

 In this article